gomods/athens/docs/content/configuration/filter.md

 weight: 1
 ---

-It is very easy to exclude certain modules to be cached in the proxy.
-There are two ways in which the proxy can be configured.

-1. When a single instance of the proxy that does not point to a global proxy.
-2. When a single instance of the proxy also points to a global proxy.

-A user may either want to
+The proxy supports the following three use cases

-1. Fetch a module directly from the source
+1. Fetches a module directly from the source (vcs / upstream proxy)
-2. Fetch a module from the global proxy
+2. Blacklist a particular module
 3. Include a module in the local proxy.

 These settings can be done by creating a configuration file which can be pointed by setting either